Our Policies and Approach

 Subscription Concert for Children

-Suntory Hall has held the "Subscription Concert for Children" since 2001 with the hope to establish a tradition of regular visits to concert halls in children and bring classical music into their lives.
-This is Japan’s first subscription orchestra concert for children.
+Suntory Hall has held the "Children’s Regular Concert Series" since 2001 with the hope that children will develop the habit of regular visits to concert halls and bring classical music into their lives.
+This is Japan's first regular orchestra concert for children and youth.
+The 93rd to 96th concerts are scheduled to be held in the 2025 season.
 We collect and adopt illustrations for the flyers and the theme song for the season from the children in a format that allows children to not only listen but also participate.
-A program in which children selected through audition can perform as a member of the orchestra or as a soloist performing piano with a professional pianist.
-In 2021, the new project was launched to connect children with musicians, inviting young composers to write a new song using a short melody written by a child.
+In addition, there are programs in which child and youth musicians selected through auditions can play duets with pianists or perform as part of the orchestra.
+In 2021, the "New Song Challenge Project" was launched to connect children and musicians, inviting young composers to submit new songs using original short melodies created by children.

 Suntory Hall Keizo Saji Junior Program Seat